 Over the next ten years, Dr. Blasko was the principal of three schools in two districts: Ben Rush Elementary, Sultan Elementary, and Samantha Smith Elementary.
 Each of these leadership positions provided unique challenges and opportunities to meet the needs of all students.
 It also allowed him to see the amazing things teachers do for their students and the importance of partnering with communities to support these efforts.
 In 2009, he completed the requirements for his superintendent credential, and he joined the Monroe School District as the Executive Director of Human Resources in the summer of 2010.
 He then went on to earn his Doctorate in Education at Seattle Pacific University.
 His dissertation focused on the influence of aligned superintendent and school board governance on student achievement.
 In 2016, he was named the Assistant Superintendent of Learning and Teaching.

 On February 10, 2020, the Monroe School Board selected Dr. Blasko as the next superintendent of the Monroe School District.
-“The past twenty-five years serving as a teacher, a principal, and a central office leader as well as my continued educational pursuits have prepared me for this role.
+“The past twenty-five years serving as a teacher, a principal, and a central office leader--as well as my continued educational pursuits--have prepared me for this role.
 My local roots enhance my commitment to provide the best educational experience for all of our students.
-I look forward to working together in order to achieve great things here in the Monroe School District,” summarized Dr. Blasko.
+I look forward to working together to achieve great things here in the Monroe School District,” summarized Dr. Blasko.